 - Your example does not need to involve tutoring; your essay can describe any experience in which you have helped another person achieve their goals.

 Winner Selection Process: Once entries are received, they will be read by a selection committee composed of experienced tutors.
 The decision of the committee will be based on which essay exemplifies the greatest level of commitment to helping others and achieving a goal.
-The winning student will be selected and notified of their $500 prize by August 31, 2014, for the Fall Semester.
+The winning student will be selected and notified of their $500 prize by March 20, 2015, for the spring Semester.

 For additional questions, please email Andrew Nimmich directly at Andrew@TutorthePeople.com*.